woodpig07/react-nested-file-tree/README.md

 #### expended

-All folders are expended by default.
-If given `expended={false}`, then all folders would be collapsed until user click on it to expend.
+All folders are collapsed by default.
+If given `expended={true}`(`true` can be omitted), then all folders would be expended until user click on it to collapse.

 #### fileClickHandler